 Quality.
 Companies' return on equity (ROE) has been trending down since 2012 on a global basis and is showing no signs of improving.
 Improvement is unlikely to happen before we get a top-line recovery.
-Having said that, the strategies managed by the Invesco International and Growth team all have ROEs that are about 5% to 10% higher than their respective benchmark indexes.

 Valuation.
 Because markets are up and earnings are down to flat, most regional valuations rose during 2016.
 Overall valuation levels in developed markets continued to appear full to us despite the high macro risk and challenging outlook for the earnings growth in the year ahead.